szymonkoper/GitHubUsers/README.md

 # What is missing

  - Testing (for example using Mockito and Espresso),
- - Offline cache for responses (from Volley),
- - Better informing about errors,
  - Taking care of GitHub API pagination (now it's max 100 items per response)